 - Events for purely social purposes which include but are not limited to parties or receptions (e.g. weddings, birthday parties, anniversary parties, or other celebrations) are permitted, but groups or individuals reserving the meeting room will be charged a base fee of $50.00 for the use.
 An additional fee, to be determined by the Library, may be added if Library staff or other resources are required for the event.

-- Groups or individuals using meeting rooms shall indemnify, defend and hold harmless the Library its trustees, officers, agents, and employees from and against any and all losses, damages, claims, costs, suits, actions of any kind, arising and resulting and accruing from any act, omission or error of the such group or individual and any users, employees, agents, representatives, guests, invitees, resulting in or relating to personal injuries or property damage arising from the group's or individual’s use of the Library.
+- Groups or individuals using meeting rooms and study rooms shall indemnify, defend and hold harmless the Library its trustees, officers, agents, and employees from and against any and all losses, damages, claims, costs, suits, actions of any kind, arising and resulting and accruing from any act, omission or error of the such group or individual and any users, employees, agents, representatives, guests, invitees, resulting in or relating to personal injuries or property damage arising from the group's or individual’s use of the Library.

 Meeting Room Reservation Form